JiangXL/BIO310-NeuroBiology-2018/lect10_MolecularSignalingWithinNeurons.md

 extraordinarily diverse and complex chemical signaling pathways has evolved.
 The essential componets of chemical signaling contains: signaling cell, signal, receptor, target molecule and response.
 Here are 3 major forms of chemical
-signaling: synaptic transmission, paracrine signling and endocrine signaling.
+signaling: synaptic transmission, paracrine signling(旁分泌) and endocrine(内分泌) signaling.

 ### Cell impermeant: have transmembrane receptor